Maitre Choux pastries are pretty as a picture, and damn delicious to boot.

 They come with some extravagant toppings, too.
 In fancifying these eclairs, Maitre Choux uses meringues, chocolate shards, and sparkly gold leaf.

-The culmination of these efforts is flavours such as Tahitian vanilla & pecan, Persian pistachio, Spanish raspberry, and hazelnut & milk chocolate.
-They’ll provide you with all the cream-filled pastry you can handle, no doubt about it.
+The culmination of these efforts is flavours such as Tahitian vanilla & pecan, Iranian pistachio, Spanish raspberry, and hazelnut & milk chocolate.
+They’ll provide you with all the pastry you can handle, no doubt about it.

-You can find Maitre Choux handing out their elegant eclairs in Soho and South Kensington.
+You can find Maitre Choux handing out their elegant eclairs in Soho, South Kensington, Chelsea, and Canary Wharf, or on Deliveroo if you’d like them to come to you.
 But will you actually eat the eclair, or simply marvel at its beauty?
 Oh, like I even need to ask…

 Price: vary slightly from eclair to eclair, but they’re all roughly £5.
 Alternatively, you can pick up a bag of mini chouquettes for £3.50, but these won’t have the fancy flavours or toppings.